agaby/darl-dev/Darl.GraphQL/md/GraphQL.md

 The main page uses the Playground access tool.
 Voyager and GraphiQL are also supported on other pages.

-Whatever lanquage and platform you use will have support, normally in the form of a library, for GraphQL.
+Whatever language and platform you use will have support, normally in the form of a library, for GraphQL.

 The general form for accessing the GraphQL API from your own code will be the following.